thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

   });
   ```

+If you run `mocha` again, you should see an error.
+What does the error message say?

-Finally, add a `main.js` file to the root directory.
+To resolve your error, add a `main.js` file to the root directory.
+Now when you run `mocha`, things should be working again.
+What was the problem?

 With the setup complete, we can now start writing some tests!